JaKooLit/Debian-Hyprland/README.md

 - 10 January 2026 Update!
 - Debian now builds Hyprland v0.53.1!
-    - This requires the just released `Debian-Hyprland v2.9.4`
+    - This requires the just released `Debian-Hyprland v2.9.4` installer
-    - Debian 13 (Trixie, aka Stable)'
+    - Debian 13 (`Trixie`, aka `Stable`)
-        - Does now support v0.53.1
+        - While it does now support v0.53.1
-            - At this time is should not be used for production
+            - At this time it should not be used for production
             - Testing is on going but NVIDIA GPUs have not been tested
             - Intel, AMD, and in VMs only so far
-    - Debian Testing (Forky) and Unstable (SID) - Build 0.53.1 without issue '
+    - Debian Testing (`Forky`) and Unstable (`SID`) - Build and run Hyprland v0.53.1 without issue

 - 10 October 2025 Update!
 - Hyprland-Debian nows builds 0.51.1 from source!
     - The installer now can be used to install newer releases later
-- If you are currently running 0.49, or 0.50, you can upgrade to 0.51.1
-        > Note: Newer Hyprland versions (0.53.x+) may require compatibility shims on Debian 13 (Trixie).
-        > Use the provided update/install scripts with `--build-trixie` if needed.
+- If you are currently running 0.49, or 0.50, you can upgrade to 0.51.1 > Note: Newer Hyprland versions (0.53.x+) may require compatibility shims on Debian 13 (Trixie). > Use the provided update/install scripts with `--build-trixie` if needed.
     - You do not have to re-install everything, but re-running `install.sh` works also
     - Instructions are available in English and Spanish

 #### ✨ Some notes on this installer / Prerequisites

-- Recommend to install SDDM.
-Apart from GDM and SDDM, any other Login Manager may not work nor launch Hyprland.
-However, hyprland can be launched through tty by type Hyprland
+- Recommend installing SDDM.
+Apart from GDM and SDDM, other Login Managers may not launch `Hyprland`.
+    - yprland can be launched through tty by typing:
+        - Prior to Hyprland v0.53.x `Hyprland` or `hyprland`
+        - After Hyprland v0.53.x you must use `start-hyprland`
+            - Otherwise will generate and error at start up.
+            - You might need to update the login manager if not using SDDM or GDM
 - 🕯️ network-manager-gnome (nm-applet) _has been removed_ from the packages to install.
 This is because it is known to restart the networkmanager causing issues in the installation process.
 After you boot up, inorder to get the network-manager applet, install network-manager-gnome. `sudo apt install network-manager-gnome` See below if your network or wifi became unmanaged after installation

 ### 🚩 changing login manager to SDDM